@sogni-ai/sogni-client

 });

-Here is full list of project parameters that you can use:
+Here is a full list of project parameters that you can use:

 • modelId - ID of the model to use for image generation.

 • stylePrompt - text prompt that describes the style of the image.
-Can be empty string.
+Can be an empty string.

 • numberOfImages - number of images to generate.